brotherhoodpaladin/TheInstitute/README.md

 ## Mod Changes

+### 2.3.2

+* Updated _InstituteAutoVendor.psc_ script to include debugging and trace output if Papyrus logging is enabled.
+* Fixed the Auto-Mat Vendor in the Director Storage area.
+I could not determine the source of the bug causing it not to work, so I replaced the instance with a new object.
+I examined the item along with its replacement in FO4Edit and could not see any differences.
+However the replacement worked, and the original file was not working.
+I tried to determine if it might have been an issue with the save since I used FallRimTools to clean it, and was unable to determine if it was the case using saves before and after.

 ### 2.3.1

 * Refactored recycler scripts based on usage due to a bug that was not discovered during initial testing.